DIDSR/bias.myti.report/docs/_sources/index.rst.txt

 Bias.myti.report facilitates the systematic comparison of bias mitigation methods through the creation of multiple models with different degrees of bias.
 Bias.myti.report has two main components:

-1. `Implementation instructions for two bias amplification approaches`_ (quantitative misrepresentation and indutive transfer learning)
+1. `Implementation instructions for two bias amplification approaches`_ (quantitative misrepresentation and inductive transfer learning)
 2. A `visualization GUI`_ to assist with the interpretation of results.